Reading

 http://www.oup.com/oxed/primary/rwi/aboutrwi/video/

 We ask that the children regularly share their reading books with a grown up at home.
 Our expectation is four times per week at least.
 This regular practise is invaluable and enables children to progress more quickly and confidently.
-Each child has a reading diary where parents, teachers and children can make comments on their reading.

 Make reading fun!
 Remember to keep reading to your child.
 They will then come across far more adventurous words than in their own first reading books and you will be helping them to grow a vast vocabulary and develop a deeper understanding of different stories.
 Most of all, it will encourage them to love books and want to read more.
 If a child sees and hears an adult reading, they are inspired by them!